gareth-lewis/climate-change-2-astro/src/pages/articles/measuring-uk-greenhouse-gas-emissions.md

 The UK works continually to improve its emission statistics which will be regularly updated.

 Contact details for this article: climate.change@ons.gov.uk

+---

+[^1]: Emissions from International aviation and shipping will be included within the UK-wide net zero target and carbon budgets from 2033.
+[^2]: The net zero target under the Climate Change Act follows international guidelines such that carbon dioxide emissions from biomass combustion are reported as changes in carbon stocks in the Land-Use, Land-Use Change and Forestry (LULUCF) sector of the country where biomass is harvested.
+So while UK emissions are reported as a memorandum item by the sector where the biomass fuel is used, they are not included in UK emissions to avoid double-counting.
+Emissions of GHGs other than carbon dioxide are included.